Skip to content

 const config: ExtractionConfig = {

-includeDocumentStructure: true
+includeDocumentStructure: true,

 };

-const result = extractFileSync("document.pdf", null, config);
+const result = extractFileSync("document.pdf", undefined, config);

 if (result.document) {